MolecularBioinformatics/NADpools/README.md

 # NADpools

-Raw data repository to the manuscript: Chronic depletion of subcellular NAD pools reveals their interconnectivity and a buffering function of mitochondria
+Data repository for raw data and scripts to the manuscript: Chronic depletion of subcellular NAD pools reveals their interconnectivity and a buffering function of mitochondria